-…And other questions about image resolution you’ve been dying to have answered
+…And other questions about comparing security camera resolutions, such as 4K vs 4MP, that you’ve been dying to have answered

 What does 4MP actually mean?

 “MP” is the amalgamation, so to speak, of two words.
 “Mega”, which is short for “million”, and “pixel”, which is the shortened combination of “picture” and “element”.
 Let’s first start with the pixel–a pixel can best be described as the smallest controllable element of a picture represented on the screen, or a minute area of illumination on a display screen, one of many from which an image is composed.
 A Megapixel (MP) should be thought of as a unit of graphic resolution that’s equivalent to roughly one million pixels.

 Therefore a 4MP security camera image is composed of roughly 4 million pixels.
 The most common 4MP resolution is 2592 pixels wide by 1520 pixels high, which could also be expressed as 2592 x 1520.
 4MP cameras offer a higher video quality than 1080p models, allowing your 4MP security camera image to capture more video information for the area it’s watching–and is perhaps a better tool when it comes to identifying intruders or other security threats.
 In case it comes up at your next office party in a conversation about which security cameras to buy, 4MP security cameras have 3,939,840 pixels, compared to a standard 1080p television which has only 2,073,600 pixels.

 To start in the same spot we did with the meaning of “MP”, we should mention that “K” comes from the French, and their nomenclature for the metric system, who borrowed it from the Greeks as prefix for “kilo”–meaning “thousand”.
 However, in this context 4K does not mean a total of 4,000 pixels.
 That would be too easy.
 It would also make for a really low resolution in modern terms.
 4K, as you will see below, actually refers to the number of pixels across the image or display.